GeekTrainer/learn-vue/m05-event-handling/includes/1-event-handling-using-data-properties.md

 `cart` is the variable used to store the number of items currently in the cart.
 It is stored in the data we registered with Vue.js in the **main.js** file.
 By using the `{{ }}` syntax (sometimes known as handlebars), we are instructing Vue.js to display the value.

-- Add a `button` to allow someone to book a cruise below the comment which reads `TODO: Add book cruise button`
+- Add a `button` to allow someone to book a cruise below the comment that reads `TODO: Add book cruise button`
   - Set the `class` to **button**
-  - Set the text to **Book a cruise**
+  - Set the text to **Book a Cruise**

 ```html
 <!-- TODO: Add book cruise button -->